steveklabnik/rust_for_rubyists/book/chapter-07.rst

 Pretty simple.
 Our task is always waiting for work.
 If you run this, you'll get some weird output at the end::

-  $ make
+  $ rust run tasks.rs
-  rustc fizzbuzz.rs
-  warning: no debug symbols in executable (-arch x86_64) ./fizzbuzz
   23
   24
   25
   26
-  rust: task failed at 'connection closed', fizzbuzz.rs:1
+  rust: task failed at 'connection closed', /build/src/rust-0.6/src/libcore/option.rs:300
-  rust: domain main @0x7ff6eb013e10 root task failed
+  rust: domain main @0x7f79c4206830 root task failed
-  make: *** [run] Error 101

-'task failed at connection closed: root task failed'.
+``task failed at 'connection closed'``.
 Basically, we quit the program without closing our child task, and so it died when our main task (the one running ``main``) died.
 By default, Rust tasks are bidirectionally linked, which means if one task fails, all of its children and parents fail too.